 The church remains the most popular place to get married in Barbados.
 However, such venues are now just one of several places to get married in Barbados.

-Young couples and visitors in particular, are opting for non-traditional locations to tie the knot, like hotels, restaurants and other event-oriented venues.
+Young couples and visitors, in particular, are opting for non-traditional locations to tie the knot, like hotels, restaurants, and other event-oriented venues.

-Be that as it may, Barbados, like other societies around the world, continues to undergo changes even as it relates to where people are getting married.
-While the venue may change from being a church, many of the other things taken into consideration by couples getting married remain the same and influence the eventual choice of location.
+Be that as it may, Barbados, like other societies around the world, continues to change even as it relates to where people are getting married.
+While the venue may change from being a church, many of the other things taken into consideration by couples getting married remain the same and influence the final choice of location.

 For example, people who have decided to take the plunge into matrimony want the occasion to be as romantic as possible.
 So a couple may choose to get married in Barbados at the Crane Resort and Residences because of its breathtaking cliff-top views and somewhat secluded location, which lend themselves to romance.

-“The setting at the hotel was also really lovely and we didn’t have to worry about anything.
-We just told them what we wanted and they provided it, even the wedding cake.
+“The setting at the hotel was also charming, and we didn’t have to worry about anything.
+We just told them what we wanted, and they provided it, even the wedding cake.
 That meant we didn’t have to hire a caterer or decorator or anyone like that.

-“I didn’t want to have a sit-down wedding, I wanted people to be able to get up and dance so space was a consideration.
-And they were really flexible with the catering.
-I could create my own menu from the range of options they had and even if I had a particular recipe that they didn’t offer they would still do it,” she said.
-Ms Corbin Babb was so impressed with the venue that she recommended it to others.
+“I didn’t want to have a sit-down wedding; I wanted people to be able to get up and dance, so space was a consideration.
+And they were flexible with catering.
+I could create my menu from the range of options they had, and even if I had a particular recipe that they didn’t offer, they would still do it,” she said.
+Ms. Corbin Babb was so impressed with the venue that she recommended it to others.